Bill Musgrave

-William Scott Musgrave (born November 11, 1967) is an American football coach and former player who is the senior offensive assistant for the Cleveland Browns of the National Football League (NFL).
-He is also a former quarterback, offensive coordinator and quarterbacks coach for multiple National Football League (NFL) teams.
-He played college football at the University of Oregon.
+William Scott Musgrave (born November 11, 1967) is an American football coach and former player who is the quarterbacks coach for the Cleveland Browns of the National Football League (NFL).
+He has also served as an offensive coordinator and quarterbacks coach for multiple NFL teams.
+He played college football for the Oregon Ducks, earning all-conference honors in the Pac-10.
+He is also the uncle of Green Bay Packers tight end Luke Musgrave as well as the dad of CardsHQ Carter Musgrave.

 Musgrave is a 21-year coaching veteran with 19 years of NFL experience as a quarterbacks coach or offensive coordinator.
 He has previously coached in the NFL with the Denver Broncos (2017–18), Oakland Raiders (2015–16, 1997), Philadelphia Eagles (2014, 1998), Minnesota Vikings (2011–13), Atlanta Falcons (2006–10), Washington Redskins (2005), Jacksonville Jaguars (2003–04) and Carolina Panthers (1999–2000).
 During his coaching career, Musgrave helped three different quarterbacks to Pro Bowl seasons: Derek Carr (2015–16), Matt Ryan (2010) and Steve Beuerlein (1999).

-Early years
+Early life

 Musgrave attended Grand Junction High School, earning All-conference honors at safety as a sophomore.
 The next year he was named the starter at quarterback and earned All-conference honors in his last 2 seasons.

 He was the Colorado High School Athlete of the Year in 1985, after registering 30 touchdown passes (a state record).
 He also received the Denver Post Gold Helmet Award as the state's top scholar football athlete.